web-platform-dx/web-features-mappings/README.md

 ## About the files in this repository

-There are two types of mapping files in this repository:
+There are two types of mapping files in this repository, under the `/mappings/` folder:

 * Files for data sources which do not yet map to web-features IDs.
 * Files for data sources which already map to web-features IDs.